aerrett/W101CouchPotatoScript/README.md

 **Notes**
- This script has worked mostly fine for overnight farming on my own PC, the only issue being that the game crashes at some point during the night.
+1. This script has worked mostly fine for overnight farming on my own PC, the only issue being that the game crashes at some point during the night.
 I added the 5 hour timer to try to avoid the game sitting frozen.
- I have the Avalon Castle Plot, so there is a chance that the Potion Refilling might get stuck when it tries to back into the Spiral Door.
-I recommend testing this by emptying your mana and potions, then running the script from somewhere other than your house to see if you make it to Bartelby.
+2. I have the Avalon Castle Plot, so there is a chance that the Potion Refilling might get stuck when it tries to back into the Spiral Door.
+I recommend testing this by emptying your mana and potions, then running the script from somewhere other than your house to see if you make it to Bartleby.
 If you do, then it works fine.
 If not, adjust the 'toSpiralDoor' variable in Minigame.ahk.
 Larger if you are not going far enough, smaller if you go to far.
+3. If you make it to Bartleby but are not making it to the game sigil, either you didn't equip a 40% mount, or youur load times are longer than 10 seconds.
+You can increase the 'loadTimeWait' variable in Minigame.ahk.
+I recommend added at least another 2000 ms.